 The IET Energy and Built Environment sectors will be taking a whole systems view point when compiling their recommendations.
 In conjunction the steering group will be looking at ways of joining together the various stakeholders so that we all pull together to satisfy the same aim.

 This work will also include comparisons to what is going on internationally and what is coming in the future.

 The group will be looking at what it will take to make it happen and who needs to be engaged.

 To take this debate forward, the IET is planning a number of activities which will involve the key stakeholders and will be used to ‘fuel’ the outcomes of the debate which will include publications, web TV materials and materials papers to inform government.

 A number of IET Local Power Networks are currently planning their “Heat Debates”.
-The first will be hosted by the London network in October (Date TBC), the next scheduled debate is in Sheffield hosted by the South Yorkshire local network.
-The Manchester Power Group and Midlands Power Groups will quickly follow suit.
+The first will be hosted by the London network in October 2013, the next scheduled debate is in Sheffield hosted by the South Yorkshire local network (Dec 2013).
+The Manchester Power Group (Jan 2014) and Midlands Power Groups will quickly follow suit.

 Keep an eye out for event promotions through your local networks and for updates through the sector.
 We will have video footage of the events available after each of the debates.

 The objective of these debates is to capture regional institutional and stakeholder input on the decarbonisation of Heat so that the IET can produce an output statement on the current issues facing this industry (see below for more information).